 EYFS Policies and Procedures

-Ofsted do not prescribe a way of writing policies and procedures, so it really is a matter of personal choice.
-My policies and procedures are in alphabetical order because that is the way I find easiest to set them out.
+Ofsted do not prescribe a way of writing Policies and Procedures, so it really is a matter of personal choice.
+My Policies and Procedures are in alphabetical order because that is the way I find easiest to set them out.

-· Behaviour management policy and procedures
+· Behaviour management policy and procedure including information about biting and bullying

 · Emergency evacuation procedures